 \section{Methodologies}

-Although Unity has great advantages in developing visualization software, a lot of endeavor has to be made in its application to the large-scale scientific apparatus.
-For example, the HEP detectors are usually highly complicated with millions of components, which makes it difficult to build the 3D modeling of detector in Unity.
+Although Unity has great advantages for the development of visualization software, many endeavors have to be made for its application to large-scale scientific apparatuses.
+For example, HEP detectors are typically highly complicated, with millions of components, which makes it difficult to build a 3D model of the detector in Unity.

-To develop the event display tool for HEP experiments, the detector description in Unity should be fully consistent with that in offline software, so that the display of tracks, hits, showers and display of the detector components match with each other.
-Since for an HEP experiment, the detector description usually already exists in the offline software, we propose a method to automatically convert the HEP detector description into 3D modeling in Unity.
+To develop the event display tool for HEP experiments, the detector description in Unity should be fully consistent with that in the offline software, so that the displays of the tracks, hits, showers, and detector components match each other.
+Usually, for an HEP experiment, the detector description already exists in offline software.
+Therefore, we propose a method to convert the HEP detector description into 3D modeling in Unity automatically.